Children thrive outside but every year, studies show that less and less time is spent outdoors by children.

 What Is A Forest School?

-A forest school is a non-traditional school in which children spend 80-90% of their time outdoors.
+Forest schools are non-traditional schools in which children spend 80–90% of their time outdoors.

 According to Liz O’Brien and Richard Murray (2008 – Forest School Research Summary), a forest school can be been defined as “an inspirational process that offers children, young people and adults regular opportunities to achieve and develop confidence through hands-on learning in a woodland environment”.